 The organising committee of the National Equine Forum is a freestanding body with no other remit than to run this national event.
 Members of the Committee are unpaid volunteers, with only essential and exceptional travelling expenses paid.
 The Administrator is paid a small honorarium, the Hon.
-Sec. and the PR Officer are paid a small fee.
+Sec. and Hon.
+Publicity Officer are paid a small fee.
 The format of the Forum evolved as a low cost operation due to the fact that no-one wanted yet another competing body, or the cost of running it.

 The first Forum, held in 1993, could not, of course, assume that it would be annual, but it was so well received that a decision was made to run it annually, if possible.
 The possibility became fact due to generous sponsorship and speakers giving of their time without payment which has made it possible to operate.